-The Configuration Utility appears as an icon on the Windows system tray while the card is running.
-Open it by double-clicking on the workstations icon (fourth from left in Figure 4-1).
+The Configuration Utility appears as an icon (fourth from left) on the Windows system tray while the card is running.
+Open it by double-clicking on the icon (see Figure 4-1).
 The next screen (not shown in this manual) appears.
 From this screen, select Launch Config Utilities to open the Configuration Utility tool, or select Exit to close the Configuration Utility tool.